kanakb/kanakb.github.io/_posts/2013-12-21-helix-and-python.md

 #### Spectator Code

 When I was thinking of an example to write with this new library, I realized one thing: it's pretty important to know who's in the cluster and serving partitions.
-Thus, I wrote a basic spectator that registers for changes to the Helix external view, and provides some functions analogous to [RoutingTableProvider](http://helix.incubator.apache.org/javadocs/0.6.2-incubating/reference/org/apache/helix/spectator/RoutingTableProvider.html) in the Java library.
+So I wrote a basic spectator that registers for changes to the Helix external view, and provides some functions analogous to [RoutingTableProvider](http://helix.incubator.apache.org/javadocs/0.6.2-incubating/reference/org/apache/helix/spectator/RoutingTableProvider.html) in the Java library.

 Here's a basic spectator: